jonhrib/jonhrib/README.md

 🏛️ I'm part of the Software Quality and User Experience Research Group (QualiX), at the State University of Maringá (UEM).

-👨‍🌾 I am currently working on an extension project that aims to form and disseminate indicators of agricultural production and commercialization in the Vale do Ivaí region.
+👨‍🌾 I am, currently, working on an extension project that aims to form and disseminate indicators of agricultural production and commercialization in the Vale do Ivaí region.

 <div align="center">
   <a href="https://github.com/jonhrib">